tchx84/inventario-gitorious-wiki/Development.markdown

 # Compile the GUI

-The first time you configure your development environment, and every time you change the code inside `gui`, you need to recompile and reinstall the GUI.
+The first time you configure your development environment, and every time you change the set of classes inside `gui` (e.g. adding or removing a class, using a new part of Qooxdoo that was previously unused), you need to recompile and reinstall the GUI.

-    # rake gui:generate[source]
+    # rake gui:generate

 # Initialise database